jairpgjunior/origin-product-take-home-assignment/JairJunior/README.md

 Starting simple can be decisive to execute this feature, learn from users, and iterate fast.
 We can implement a simple decision model to help classify user groups and allow for builders to change these segments and help us improve our classifications rules.

-If the feature proves itself valuable to users, we can make it better and apply better methods using machine learning techniques to accurate our suggestions.
+If the feature proves itself valuable to users, we can make it better and apply better methods using machine learning techniques to accurate the suggestions.

 ### Step-by-step